SushantBabu97/SushantBabu97.github.io/src/pages/about.md

 - super fast performance
 - draft posts
 - pagination
-- sitemap & rss feed
+- sitemap & rss Feated
 - highly customizable

 If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).